Jbudnick/World_Renewable_Electricity/README.md

 ![Image](images/lessDevelop.png)

- After my finds from the most developed countries in the world, I was curious to see what I would find when testing a subset of the least developed countries in the world.
+ After my finds from the most developed countries in the world, I was curious to see what I would find when testing a subset of the 35 least developed countries in the world.
 I found that there is a wide spread here as well, but there are many countries with a very small proportion.
 The hypothesis test on this data yielded a value of 0.509, much too high to reject the null hypothesis.

 ![Image](images/HighPop.png)

  Looking at countries with the highest population in the world, there does not appear to be much improvement over the years as well.
 Running a hypothesis test with the aggregated data of this subset returned a P-value of 0.53, which makes sense with the data shown.

+ For the following regional plots, only the top ten are included (ordered based on 2017 proportions, high to low).

 ![Image](images/NA.png)